 DSI has grown since their original software was built 30 years ago.
 They needed a system that was on a modern platform, using modern code and platform components.
 Other “off the shelf” offshore systems were trialled and assessed, but none had the breadth and depth of functionality needed, or the necessary quality assurance and audibility.

 DSI decided to rebuild their Dam Monitoring System (DMS) software with Catalyst, an investment of several million dollars, and several years.
 The DMS software is the primary tool for data handling, quality assurance, dam performance evaluation and reporting.

-The new system is cloud native, using the sorts of structures of any scalable cloud product – containers, microservice architectures, modern languages, with all the benefits these technologies bring: scalability, redundancy, automated deployments, and efficient use of cloud resources.
+The new system is cloud native, using the same sorts of structures as any scalable cloud product – containers, microservice architectures, modern languages, with all the benefits these technologies bring: scalability, redundancy, automated deployments, and efficient use of cloud resources.
 It’s running in the Catalyst Cloud, and uses Kubernetes, Docker and Python.
 The interface is browser-based, so it works on smartphones and it also works offline, so engineers in remote locations can log data when they return to areas with internet access.

 Dam Safety Intelligence’s general manager Dan Forster says, “a key benefit of our Dam Monitoring System [is] the inherent quality assurance principles that are built into its design.
 So, what that means is that we have a lot of checks and balances on the data as it progresses through our workflow, so from data coming into the system, being processed, being validated against alert thresholds, being plotted into engineering plots and charts for our team to analyse it, and then for our team to capture their analysis in terms of written content that gets associated with that data, as well as the senior level of review and validation that we apply over that.”